Phytys/bittensor-analytics/blog/04_phase1_wrapup_and_screener_analysis.md

 ## 📌 What We've Built

 - 🔗 Real-time subnet data (cached and merged)
-- 🧠 A normalized, transparent scoring function
+- 🧠 A normalized, transparent scoring function (using market_cap_tao)
 - 🗂️ SQL-based caching with fallback to API
 - 📊 A clean, user-facing dashboard with interactive plots
 - 📘 Chapters 0–4 to document the journey